zbynekdrlik/obs-yt-player/README.md

 ### Multi-Instance Problems?
 - Ensure each instance is in its own folder
-- Check that imports match folder names
-- Verify scene names match script names
+- Scene names must match script names
 - Use batch file for reliable setup
+- Check logs for import errors

 ### Nested Scene Not Working?
 - Ensure nested source is visible (eye icon)